jasongin/nvs/README.md

 This system linking functionality is skipped when `$NVS_HOME` points to a non-system directory, because it would be wrong to create symlinks in system directories to user files.

 ## Dependencies
-NVS has no dependencies beyond the private copy of node that it automatically downloads.
-The NVS JavaScript code does not currently depend on any non-core node modules.
-Longer term, as functionality is expanded, it could be possible to add dependencies on additional node modules.
-The simplest way to do that will be to check them into the repo (avoiding the need for an `npm install` during bootstrapping), assuming they are pure JavaScript modules.
+NVS has no external dependencies beyond the private copy of node that it automatically downloads.
+Runtime JS package dependencies are minimal and are checked in to the repo to avoid the need for an `npm install` at bootstrapping time.